-Complications include bleeding in the brain, known as a hemorrhagic stroke.
-Warfarin patients are required to undergo regular blood tests to monitor the drug’s effectiveness.
-But not doing so can result in incorrect dosages and an increased risk for excessive, potentially life-threatening bleeding in all areas of the body, including dangerous gastrointestinal (stomach) bleeding.
+Patients taking warfarin are required to undergo regular blood tests to monitor the drug’s effectiveness.
+Avoiding monitoring can result in incorrect dosages and an increased risk for excessive, potentially life-threatening bleeding of the gastrointestinal tract and other regions of the body.

 Other serious side effects can include acute injury to the kidneys and cholesterol embolisms (or clots) that travel through the bloodstream and become lodged in various blood vessels.